EvanYo25/Interactive-Lab-Hub/Lab 1/README.md

 ![Part A](https://user-images.githubusercontent.com/20696474/132272790-1f3bc597-984d-4118-97f4-a3edf5158cd9.jpg)

 The idea is great!
-The pandemic is still here and this can make everyone remember to wear a mask whenever getting to campus!
+The pandemic is still here and everyone on-campus should wear a mask in any of Cornell Tech's buildings.
+This can make everyone remember to wear a mask whenever getting to campus!

 ## Part B. Act out the Interaction